andreasjost/CI-MS3-Software-Forum/README.md

 in many cases would mean to change a lot of the basic structure)

 For the future: Even though the database used is not relational, it would have been helpful to create a flowchart to help with the structure.
+With this project, it will be difficult to implement user validation in the future, because there need to be 2 MonboDB collections (one for topics, and one for comments), in order to work properly.

 ### Materialize